-So, the first frost has come and passed and the cutting season is coming to an end.
+So, the season has coming to an end.
 What now?
 For some the cold means snow removal, but there is another option.
-The money is in the lighting!
+The money is there in lighting!
 Summer and Fall lighting are great ways to develop new customers that can carry into the new season.
 But, too often landscapers forget about winter lighting opportunities.
 I’m talking about Christmas lights!

 Setting Christmas lights up creates an opportunity to make good money well into the winter.
 The holiday decorating is a much anticipated and dreaded aspect by homeowners.
 We all love the look and appeal of the holiday spirit but dread bracing the cold putting up the lights and removing them just a few weeks later.
 Lights in general are a little more difficult than some may think.
 Here are some tips.